-Eighteen at-sea observers were deployed coast-wide.
-This included five north and central coast assignments and ten south coast assignments.
+Twenty-one at-sea observers were deployed coast-wide.
+This included four north and central coast assignments and eight south coast assignments.
 Some observers have participated annually since monitors have been an integral component of the commercial fishery.
 Their experience and contribution to delivery of the fishery and on-board training of new observers has been invaluable.
+The DFO field team did not deploy in 2020 with cancellation of all field work under the provincial state of emergency at that time due to the COVID-19 pandemic.

 Vessel position and set and haul position reports were received near real time and used to direct at-sea observers for spawner index sampling.
-A total of 763,000 position reports (682,000 vessel position reports and 81,000 set and haul position reports) were received during the May 10 to June 18 season.
+A total of 471,000 position reports (389,000 vessel position reports and 82,000 set and haul position reports) were received during the June 4 to July 16, 2020 season.
 This position information is used in-season for decision-making related to vessel and fishing effort, sampling planning and in-season closures.
 It also provides location information to direct enforcement effort.
+Position reporting was reduced to every 30 minutes (from 15 minutes) with costs redirected toward safely conducting the at-sea sampling.

-In 2018, 2,177 strings were sampled for spawner index data.
-On average, 54.4 strings/fishery day were sampled.
-The following graph compares the number of samples collected per day compared to previous years (2000-2018).
-186 of the 205 active fishing vessels were sampled.
-A total of 468 person-days of on-grounds monitoring occurred for this year's 40-day fishery.
-Sampling commences early in priority interest areas in Saanich Inlet, Stuart Channel, Alberni Canal, and
+In 2020, 1,813 strings were sampled for spawner index data.
+On average, 42.2 strings/fishery day were sampled.
+The following graph compares the number of samples collected per day compared to previous years (2000-2020).
+196 of the 202 active fishing vessels (97%) were sampled.
+A total of 569 person-days of on-grounds monitoring occurred for this year's 43-day fishery.
+Sampling commences early in priority interest areas in Saanich Inlet, Stuart Channel, Alberni Canal, and Howe Sound.